Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan/README.md

 In the **Parameters** section:

-* **Playbook Name**: This can be left as "**AS-Incident-Spiderfoot-Scan**" or you may change it.
+* **Playbook Name**: This can be left as "**AS-Incident-Account-Spiderfoot-Scan**" or you may change it.

-* **Spiderfoot Subdomain**: Enter the name of the unique subdomain referenced in [Spiderfoot Subdomain](https://github.com/Accelerynt-Security/AS-Incident-Spiderfoot-Scan#spiderfoot-subdomain).
+* **Spiderfoot Subdomain**: Enter the name of the unique subdomain referenced in [Spiderfoot Subdomain](https://github.com/Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan#spiderfoot-subdomain).
 You do not need to include "https://".

-* **Key Vault Name**: Enter the name of the Key Vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Incident-Spiderfoot-Scan#create-an-azure-key-vault-secret).
+* **Key Vault Name**: Enter the name of the Key Vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan#create-an-azure-key-vault-secret).

-* **Secret Name**: Enter the name of the Key Vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Incident-Spiderfoot-Scan#create-an-azure-key-vault-secret).
+* **Secret Name**: Enter the name of the Key Vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan#create-an-azure-key-vault-secret).

 * **Email Addresses**: Enter the desired email addresses here.
 If entering more than one, separate with a semicolon.